dstackai/dstack/examples/fine-tuning/alignment-handbook/README.md

 libraries like `transformers`, `peft`, `accelerate`, and `trl`.
 You just need to modify the recipes and run the appropriate script.

-This example shows how use Alignment Handbook to fine-tune Gemma 7B on your SFT dataset with Alignment Handbook and `dstack`.
+> This example shows how use Alignment Handbook with `dstack` to fine-tune Gemma 7B on your
+> SFT dataset using one node or multiple nodes.

 ## Prerequisites

-Once `dstack` is [installed](https://dstack.ai/docs/installation), clone the repo and run `dstack init`
+Once `dstack` is [installed](https://dstack.ai/docs/installation), clone the repo and run `dstack init`:

 ```shell
 git clone https://github.com/dstackai/dstack